Lagos corridor into the US

 London corridor into the US.

 The primary capital-flow corridor for Lagos.
-Nigerian principals running a London-then-US sequence rebuild for US visibility through a London-anchored channel.
+Nigerian owners running a London-then-US sequence rebuild for US visibility through a London-anchored channel.

 See London corridor →